TajaKuzman/Crosslingual-Genre-Bias-Analysis/README.md

         - text_id (the same as in the original MaCoCu or CLASSLA-web corpora)
         - metadata
         - list of tokens (tokens) and their token ids (token_ids)
+    - token_overlap: includes the following keys:
+        - overlap_percentage: percentage of overlap with the train dataset (X-GENRE-train)
+        - token_list: list of all tokens from the dataset
+        - overlap_token_list: list of all tokens that appear both in train dataset and test set
+        - label_level_token_lists: list of all tokens from the dataset for each of the labels

 ## Automatically annotated MaCoCu corpora